weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

-The basis is that developers implement a interface (detaled in :ref:`remote_lab_devel_unmanaged_http_interface`) that WebLab-Deusto will use as a client to contact your server for three tasks:
+The basis is that developers implement a interface (detaled in :ref:`remote_lab_devel_unmanaged_http_interface`) that WebLab-Deusto will use as a client to contact your server for five tasks:

 #.
 Notifying that a new user comes.
 Your server does not need to control the
    queue of users or user authentication: WebLab-Deusto is still charge of that,